evmar/jjtut/jj.md

 $ echo hello > foo
 ```

-Per the rules of jj, this edit to a file is integrated into your current commit.
+Per the rules of jj, this edit to a file is considered part of your current
-There is no "I'm done, commit this" step; it's already done.
+commit.
+There is no "I'm done, commit this" command to run.

 You can see this by running `jj status` (or `jj st`, for short), which
 summarizes the current commit and mentions that it adds a file: